-The woodland vole is a molelike species that burrows into the soil just below the leaf litter.
-It breaks up the dirt with its head, incisors, and forefeet, turns around, and shoves the dirt out the tunnel's entry, forming a cone-shaped pile two or three inches high.
-Meadow voles, hairy-tailed moles, and shrews use the burrows of Microtus pinetorum.
+The woodland vole is a molelike species that burrows beneath the soil just below the leaf litter.
+It breaks up the dirt with its head, incisors and forefeet, turns around, and shoves the dirt out the tunnel's entry, forming a cone-shaped pile two or three inches high.
+Meadow voles, hairy-tailed moles and shrews use the burrows of Microtus pinetorum.
 Woodland voles seldom leave their burrows, and an individual's home range is small, around a hundred feet in diameter.
-Foods include roots, stems, leaves, seeds, fruits, and tree bark.
-In gardens, these voles eat potatoes and flower bulbs.
+Foods include roots, stems, leaves, seeds, fruits and tree bark; in gardens, potatoes and flower bulbs are eaten.
 Woodland voles kill fruit trees by girdling the bark or damaging the roots.
-They cache food in storage chambers as deep as 18 inches underground, and they rear their young in nests under rocks, logs, and stumps.
-Woodland voles breed less prolifically than other voles, bearing one to four litters per year, each with one to five young.
+They cache food in storage chambers as deep as 18 inches underground, and they rear their young in nests under rocks, logs and stumps.
+Woodland voles breed less prolifically than other voles, bearing 1 - 4 litters per year, each with 1 - 5 young.

-Southern bog lemming (Synaptomys cooperi)-The Southern bog lemming looks much like the meadow vole, with chestnut brown upper parts and silver-gray sides and belly.
-Length is 4.5 to 5.7 inches, including a tail of 0.6 to 1 inch; weight is 0.9 to 1.6 ounces.
-The species is found in scattered pockets across Pennsylvania, mainly in old fields grown up with poverty grass, timothy, broom sedge, hawthorns, crab apples, and locust.
-Bog lemmings live beneath matted dead grass in surface runways created by their cutting of, and feeding on, low-growing plants.
-They eat stems and seeds of grasses and sedges, along with berries, fungi, and mosses.
-The species breeds from early spring to late autumn, with three to five young per litter and several litters each year.
-Southern bog lemmings often share a habitat with red-backed voles, meadow voles, white-footed mice, and deer mice.
+Southern Bog Lemming (Synaptomys cooperi) - The southern bog lemming looks much like the meadow vole, with chestnut brown upper parts and silver-gray sides and belly.
+Length is 4.5 - 5.7 inches, including a tail of 0.6 - 1 inch; weight is 0.9 - 1.6 ounces.
+The species is found in scattered pockets across Pennsylvania, mainly in old fields grown up with poverty grass, timothy, broom sedge, hawthorns, crabapples and locust.
+Bog lemmings live beneath matted dead grass in surface runways created by their cutting of and feeding on low-growing plants.
+They eat stems and seeds of grasses and sedges, along with berries, fungi and mosses.
+The species breeds from early spring to late autumn, with 3 - 5 young per litter and several litters each year.
+Southern bog lemmings often share habitats with red-backed voles, meadow voles, white-footed mice and deer mice.

-Meadow jumping mouse (Zapus hudsonius)-The meadow jumping mouse has big feet, long hind legs, and a skinny, tapering, sparsely furred tail that is longer than the head and body combined.
-Length is eight to nine inches, including a five- to six-inch tail; weight is around 0.6 ounces.
-Found in the East, Midwest, Canada, and Alaska, Zapus hudsonius is statewide in Pennsylvania.
-The fur is yellowish brown, with a dark stripe on the back, and orangish sides; the belly and feet are white.
+Meadow Jumping Mouse (Zapus hudsonius) - The meadow jumping mouse has big feet, long hind legs, and a skinny, tapering, sparsely furred tail that is longer than the head and body combined.
+Length is 8 - 9 inches, including a 5- to 6-inch tail; weight is around 0.6 ounces.
+Found in the East, Midwest, Canada and Alaska, Zapus hudsonius is statewide in Pennsylvania.
+The fur is yellowish brown, with a dark stripe on the back and orangish sides; the belly and feet are white.